infochimps-sales/smart-maintenance-demo/README.md

 joe.hahn@infochimps.com,
 20 May 2015

-This is the Github repository for the v1.0 branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors.
+This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors.
 This non-parallelized code executes in 3.8 minutes on a hadoop-foyer node, a followup effort will get this running in parallel on the hadoop